SamVanheer/Quake/README.md

 The QuakeC game code is now implemented in C++ to allow direct use of engine APIs, as well as better ways to handle some things like animation.
 This change removes the last remaining roadblock preventing a 64 bit engine build from working.

+## Split engine into launcher and engine library

+This enables the dedicated server GUI to directly access the engine through an interface.

 ## More work to be done.

 # Original readme.txt contents